Olga Timofeeva: The Deputy of the State Duma

-Since 22 May 2012 is a Deputy state Duma of the Russian Federation of the 6th convocation, member of the Committee of the state Duma on information policy, information technologies and communication.
+Since 22 May 2012, Timofeeva is a Deputy state Duma of the Russian Federation of the 6th convocation, member of the Committee of the state Duma on information policy, information technologies and communication.

-From 2013 to 2018 – co-Chairman of the Central Staff of the Russian popular front.
+From 2013 to 2018 she was the co-Chairman of the Central Staff of the Russian Popular Front.

-In 2013 she was awarded the medal "For services to the city of Stavropol".
+In 2013 she was awarded a medal "For services to the city of Stavropol".

-In 2014 he was awarded the title of "Honorary citizen of the city of Stavropol."
+In 2014 she was awarded the title of "Honorary citizen of the city of Stavropol".

 In 2016 she was awarded the medal of the order of merit for the Fatherland of the II degree.

-Together with Dmitry Kharatyan on 18 March 2015, she conducted a concert on red square – Sevastopol-Crimea-Russia.
+Together with Dmitry Kharatyan on 18 March 2015, she conducted a concert on Red Square – Sevastopol-Crimea-Russia.

-In 2016, following the results of United Russia preliminary voting, she took 1st place (68.23% of votes) in the regional part of the party list.
+In 2016, she took 1st place (68.23% of votes) in the regional part of the party list in the Russian United Russia preliminary voting.

-18 September 2016 re-elected to the State Duma of Russia of the 7th convocation, Chairman of the State Duma Committee on ecology and the environment.
+On 18 September 2016 she was re-elected to the State Duma of Russia of the 7th convocation, and became Chairman of the State Duma Committee on ecology and the environment.

-Awarded a special award Ryan "For merits in development of science and economy of Russia" (2017).
+She was given a special award Ryan "For merits in development of science and economy of Russia" in 2017.

-Since 9 October 2017 he is the Vice-speaker of the state Duma.
+Since 9 October 2017 she is the Vice-speaker of the state Duma.

-Olga Timofeeva did not take part in the vote on pension reform, as stated by the parliamentarian herself, at the time of voting, she was on a business trip.
+Timofeeva did not take part in the vote on pension reform.
+She has stated that at the time of voting she was on a business trip.

-11 December 2018 was awarded the Order of Merit.
+On 11 December 2018 she was awarded the Order of Merit.

 On 20 December 2018 she was awarded "for active legislative work", certificate of Honor of the Government of the Russian Federation.
 The award was presented at the Prime Minister of the Russian Federation Dmitry Medvedev in the boardroom of the state Duma of the Russian Federation.

+Sanctions

+She was sanctioned by the UK government in 2022 in relation to Russo-Ukrainian War.